-- Freak Out!: Buffy's response to her gift.
+- Freak Out: Buffy's response to her gift.
 Faith's response to Kakistos turning up.

-- Full-Frontal Assault: One of Faith's stories is about her fighting three vampires while completely naked.Faith: So, it's about 118 degrees and I'm sleeping without a stick on.
+- Full-Frontal Assault: One of Faith's stories is about her fighting three vampires while completely naked.Faith: So, it's about 118 degrees and I'm sleeping without a stitch on.
 And all of the sudden I hear this screaming from outside, so I go tearing out, stark nude.
-And this church is broke down and there's these three vamps feasting on half the Babtist in south Boston, so I waste the vamps and the preacher comes up and he's hugging me like there's no tomorrow.
+And this church bus is broke down and there's these three vamps feasting on half the Baptists in south Boston, so I waste the vamps and the preacher comes up and he's hugging me like there's no tomorrow.
 When all of the sudden the cops pull up and they arrested us both!

 Xander: Wow, they should film that story and show it every Christmas.

 - Good Old Ways: Kakistos is a traditionalist who does not approve of modern innovation such as the electric light, preferring to light his lair with candles instead.
 He has little interest in communications technology that would've allowed him to establish a power base with little effort and obtain prey through human trafficking.
 It was this short-sightedness that led Trick to abandon his Master to be dusted by the Slayers.